Thomas Doty – Storyteller

 "Thomas Doty is a cultural treasure.
 From the Black Hills of South Dakota, to the deserts of the Southwest, to the Oregon Country, he is the best spinner of native myths I have ever heard.
 And I've heard quite a few."

-Dr. John Medicine Horse Kelly (Cle-alls), Haida Elder, Professor of Journalism, Carleton University, Ottawa
+Dr. John M.H.
+Kelly, Skidegate Haida Elder, Adjunct Research Professor, Carleton University, Ottawa

 "One of the best of Oregon's storytellers!"